vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 [portal.vipps.no](https://portal.vipps.no)
 and deactivate their sale units.
 This is sometimes done "by accident", without being aware of the consequences.
-The merchant can then reactivate the sale unit.
+If a sale unit has been incorrectly deactivated, the merchant can reactivate it again.
+We require BankID for deactivation and reactivation, and can not help with this based on email requests.

-This can also happen if the test merchant is not being used for a _long_ time.
+This can also happen if the test merchant is not being used for a _very long_ time.
 Please
 [contact customer service](https://vipps.no/kontakt-oss/bedrift/vipps/),
 and we will reactivate the merchant.
 We no longer automatically deactivate